 Marketing person: I’m at a loss.
 We deliver totally awesome leads to sales, but they refuse to contact leads promptly and give up way too soon.

-What are these tell-tale signs of?
+What are these tell-tale signs?
 Misalignment.
 An “us” versus “them” mentality.
 It’s counterproductive and toxic.

 So what’s the answer?
 Managed services smarketing!
 True alignment of sales and marketing.

-To make this happen, sales and marketing need to look at revenue targets and figure out how many leads are required.
+To make this happen, sales and marketing must look at revenue targets and determine how many leads are required.
 Just as important, both sales and marketing need to be on the same page with the definition of a “sales-ready lead”

-Another key piece of the MSP smarketing puzzle is closed loop reporting, so marketing can see exactly which sources of leads most efficiently and profitably monetized into paying clients.
+Another key piece of the MSP smarketing puzzle is closed-loop reporting, so marketing can see exactly which sources of leads are most efficiently and profitably monetized into paying clients.

 Managed service providers are very familiar with SLAs as they drive client retention.
 But MSP marketing and sales professionals should also consider creating a simple SLA that defines their responsibilities to each other.

-Often when I ask managed service providers what they do for marketing, you know what the most common answer is?
+When I often ask managed service providers what they do for marketing, you know the most common answer is?
 “Word of mouth”

 But let me be brutally honest.
 To MSP marketing professionals, word of mouth isn’t “doing” marketing.
 It’s more like denial.
 Or hoping to win the lottery without buying tickets or even being eligible to win.